Romelium/DirCat/README.md

 ### Options

-- `-m, --max-size <bytes>`: Maximum file size in bytes (no limit by default).
+- `-m, --max-size <bytes>`: Maximum file size in bytes.
+Files larger than this size will be ignored.
+Default: no limit.
 - `-n, --no-recursive`: Disable recursive directory search.
+Only process files in the top-level directory.
-- `-e, --ext <ext>`: Process only files with the specified extension (can be used multiple times, grouped).
+- `-e, --ext <ext>`: Process only files with the specified extension.
+Can be used multiple times to include multiple extensions, grouped together (e.g., `-e cpp h`).
-- `-x, --exclude-ext <ext>`: Exclude files with the specified extension (can be used multiple times, grouped).
+- `-x, --exclude-ext <ext>`: Exclude files with the specified extension.
+Can be used multiple times to exclude multiple extensions, grouped together (e.g., `-x tmp log`).
-- `-d, --dot-folders`: Include folders starting with a dot (ignored by default).
+- `-d, --dot-folders`: Include folders starting with a dot (e.g., `.git`, `.vscode`), which are ignored by default.
-- `-i, --ignore <item>`: Ignore specific folders or files (can be used multiple times, grouped).
+- `-i, --ignore <item>`: Ignore specific folders or files.
 Paths are relative to the input directory.
+Can be used multiple times to ignore multiple items, grouped together (e.g., `-i build temp.txt`).
+For directories, all files and subdirectories within the ignored directory will be skipped.
-- `-r, --regex <pattern>`: Exclude files matching the regex pattern (can be used multiple times, grouped).
-Applies to filenames only.
+- `-r, --regex <pattern>`: Exclude files where the filename matches the given regex pattern.
+Regex is applied to the filename only, not the full path.
+Can be used multiple times to specify multiple regex patterns, grouped together (e.g., `-r "\.tmp$" "backup"`).
-- `-c, --remove-comments`: Remove C++ style comments (`//` and `/* ... */`) from the output.
+- `-c, --remove-comments`: Remove C++ style comments (`//` and `/* ... */`) from the output code.
+Applicable to code files.
 - `-l, --remove-empty-lines`: Remove empty lines from the output.
-- `-f, --filename-only`: Show only the filename in file headers (default is relative path).
+- `-f, --filename-only`: Show only the filename in file headers.
+By default, the relative path from the input directory is shown.
-- `-u, --unordered`: Output files as they are processed (potentially faster, but order is not guaranteed).
-This is the default if `-z` is not used.
+- `-u, --unordered`: Output files as they are processed.
+This can be faster, especially for large directories, but the order of files in the output is not guaranteed (except for files specified with `-z`).
+This is the default behavior if `-z` or `-Z` are not used.
 - `-z, --last <item>`: Process specified file or directory last.
 The order of multiple `-z` options is strictly preserved.
 When a directory is specified, all files within it (and its subdirectories if recursion is enabled) will be processed after other files, maintaining the relative order specified by multiple `-z` arguments.
 You can specify a directory path, an exact filename (relative path), or just the filename itself.
 Paths are relative to the input directory.
-- `-Z, --only-last`: Only process the files and directories specified by the `-z` option.
-Implies `-u`.
-Requires at least one `-z` argument.
+- `-Z, --only-last`: **Exclusive mode:** Only process the files and directories specified by the `-z` option.
+All other files in the input directory will be ignored.
+Implies `-u` (unordered output for normal files, but maintains order for `--last` files).
+Requires at least one `-z` argument to be effective.
+If no `-z` arguments are provided with `-Z`, it will result in an error.
-- `-w, --no-markdownlint-fixes`: Disable fixes for Markdown linting (enabled by default).
+- `-w, --no-markdownlint-fixes`: Disable fixes for Markdown linting.
+By default, the output is formatted to be compatible with Markdown linters, which adds a top-level heading and slightly different file headers.
-- `-t, --no-gitignore`: Disable gitignore rules.
+- `-t, --no-gitignore`: Disable `.gitignore` rule processing.
+By default, DirCat respects `.gitignore` rules in the input directory and its parent directories.
-- `-g, --gitignore <path>`: Use gitignore rules from a specific path (defaults to `<directory_path>/.gitignore`).
+- `-g, --gitignore <path>`: Use `.gitignore` rules from a specific path instead of the default directory or its parents.
+If the specified path does not exist or is not a valid `.gitignore` file, a warning will be shown, and gitignore processing might not work as expected.
+- `-o, --output <file>`: Output to the specified file instead of standard output (stdout).

 ### Examples